Koh Phangan – 7 tips on when to come and how to plan your stay

 raining

-3. Transport to Koh Phangan – how to get there
+3. Transport to Koh Phangan – how to get to the Island?

-Koh Phangan Island is located in the south of Thailand.
-It is an island with no land connection, so no matter what mode of transportation you choose – you will ultimately have to reach the port and take a ferry.
-I recommend purchasing tickets for all transportation connections through the safe and popular South Asian website: 12go.asia.
+Koh Phangan is located in the south of Thailand and, as an island with no land connection, reaching it requires taking a ferry or speedboat.
+Regardless of the mode of transportation you choose, you will ultimately have to arrive at a port and board a ferry.
+For those looking for Koh Phangan ferry services, tickets can be conveniently purchased through the trusted and widely used South Asian platform 12go.asia.

 3.1.
 How to Get to Koh Phangan from Surat Thani